 You know somebody with Peripheral Artery Disease.

 Please get screened and help us raise awareness of PAD!

-Our goal this year is to provide 5,000 free screenings and save 10,000 feet from amputation.
+Our goal this year is to complete 5,000 screenings and save 10,000 feet from amputation.
 And since PAD affects 20% of baby boomers and 1 in 3 diabetics over the age of 50, it could easily be someone you love.

 Take a stand today and prevent amputation with one call to schedule your screening.